 How do you make it happen?
-Give relatives advance notice, advises Tom Ninkovich, author of Family Reunion Handbook: A Complete Guide for Reunion Planners (Betterway Books, out of print).
+Give relatives advance notice, advises Tom Ninkovich, author of Family Reunion Handbook: A Complete Guide for Reunion Planners (Betterway Books).
 Announce in a mailer what you’re looking for: “Ask for old Bibles, journals, wills, letters, birth and death certificates, newspaper clippings, old genealogies, church records, old photos, military records, naturalization papers, marriage certificates.”

 This requires cooperation with the reunion planner (if it isn’t you) and a flair for getting the word out early and often.
 Consider asking certain relatives to bring specific items, such as getting Aunt Sue to bring your dad’s adorable first-day-of-school picture.
 Advertise prizes for the funniest photo, the most unusual family heirloom, or the oldest document.

 Once you get to the reunion, collect everyone’s memorabilia for a display.
 Identify each person’s mementos, and fill out our free Artifacts and Heirlooms form while you’re at it.

 Worried about security?
 “Place heavy [clear] plastic over everything on the table and tape the edges to the underside,” Ninkovich advises.

 Do your copying during the reunion, between events or after hours.
 Use a portable photocopier or laptop and scanner to copy images.
 Work carefully with fragile documents—you might want to have the owners handle them.
 For instant “photocopying,” keep a digital camera handy, preferably one with a macro lens for capturing close-ups.